UsabilityEngineering/ux-portfolio-SabasMartinez/j01/README.md

-# Equalizing Headphones to sound better
+# Equalizing Headphones to my liking

 Any time I get a new pair of headphones I use [Equalizer APO](https://sourceforge.net/projects/equalizerapo/) to make them sound better.
 All headphones have a difference in their [sound signature](https://www.audio-technica.com/en-au/support/a-simple-guide-to-sound-signatures) with some focusing on bass, others on treble, and some with a balance across the board.
 Out of the box my current headphones had a huge emphasis on treble, on games it was ok but when I used them for music it was almost unbearable.
 I prefer to have a balanced sound, so I used Equalizer APO to adjust the sound to my liking.